rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/WebhookV2.md

 - providerType: ProviderTypeV2
   - The application that will receive the webhook.
 - status: WebhookStatusV2
-  - Specifies whether the webhook is enabled or not.
+  - Specifies whether the webhook is enabled.
+- subscriptionType: SubscriptionTypeV2
+  - The information about subscription.
 - authType: AuthenticationTypeV2
   - The authentication type that the endpoint uses.
 - lastFailedErrorInfo: WebhookErrorInfo